Penetration Test Requirements

 2. Realistic Testing Scenarios

 A comprehensive report detailing all vulnerabilities discovered, their severity levels, proof-of-concept examples, and actionable recommendations for remediation is essential.
 The report should prioritize vulnerabilities based on their potential impact on the exchange.
-The company must demonstrate that all findings were fixed, or risk accepted.
+The company must demonstrate that all findings were fixed.